tesslinden/budgetbuddy/README.md

 ## To Do

-* when --use_date_orig_for_sorting is specified, display date_orig column to left of transaction column instead of date column
 * Add --config argument to enter configuration setting mode; encode config as json instead of py
 * Write unit tests
 * Change the importing process so that old raw transactions files are ignored